tolstoyevsky/pieman/README.md

 #### Docker

+First, make sure that the following requirements are satisfied:
+* Bash 4 or higher;
+* `qemu-user-static` and `binfmt-support` on Debian or Ubuntu;
+* `qemu-user-static` on Fedora.

-First, get the latest Pieman Docker image from Docker Hub.
+Next, get the latest Pieman Docker image from Docker Hub.

 ```
 $ docker pull cusdeb/pieman